 Note that SEO is in there.
 It’s a topic that my audience – and the journalist’s audience – cares about.

 By focusing on the data about what our audiences care about, we increase the likelihood our pitch will be relevant and well-received.

 Suppose we had a journalist or reporter we wanted to place a pitch with.
 Beyond just their social media bio, could we discern their interests?
 Using advanced analysis with machine learning, we might analyze a reporter’s most recent articles over the past year to see what other topics they write about.

 For example, let’s take Marketing Land and Search Engine Land editor Ginny Marvin, and 43 of her most recent columns.
 Would she be interested in our pitch about SEO?
 When we do an entity extraction using natural language processing tools, we find:

 While Google is a highly salient (prominent) topic in her writing, it’s not Google’s SEO she writes most about.
 We see she writes much more about Google in the context of AdWords and advertising.
 If we have nothing relevant about her areas of interest in our pitch, we are unlikely to appeal to her.

-This is a glimpse at the future of public relations; over time, machine learning tools will help us be better data-driven PR professionals.
-Instead of shotgun pitching to anyone who will listen, our tools will help us identify who truly wants to hear from us.
-Our tools will help us scale our efforts and improve our relevance to the audiences we care about most.
+This is a glimpse at the future of public relations and communications; over time, machine learning tools will help us be better data-driven PR professionals.
+Instead of shotgun pitching to anyone who will listen, our tools will help us identify who truly wants to hear from us and what a relevant narrative is.
+Our tools will help us scale our efforts and improve the way we communicate with the audiences we care about most.

-We have reached the end of our series, on data-driven PR.
-From the very beginning, understanding what questions to ask, to the end, in which our machines may help us scale our efforts, data is at the heart of modern PR.
-Thank you for reading, and may your journey as a data-driven PR professional be a fruitful one.
+We have reached the end of our series on data-driven PR.
+From the very beginning, understanding what questions to ask, to the end, in which our machines may help us scale our efforts, data is at the heart of modern PR and communications.